 No new commissions were created during 2021.
-The United Nations Compensation Commission, established pursuant to resolutions 687 (1991) and 692 (1991) to process claims and pay compensation for losses and damage suffered as a direct result of the invasion and occupation of Kuwait by Iraq in 1990 and 1991, continued to function, without any changes to its mandate.
-In a letter dated 14 October 2021, the President of the Governing Council of the Compensation Commission stated that the remaining \$1.1 billion payment towards the Commission's outstanding claim award was expected to be paid in full in early 2022, which would bring the mandate of the intention of the Secretary-General to appoint a judge to fill a vacancy following the death of one of the judges of the Mechanism on 17 February 2021 for the remainder of the term of office ending on 30 June 2022.
+The United Nations Compensation Commission established pursuant to resolutions 687 (1991) and 692 (1991) to process claims and pay compensation for losses and damage suffered as a direct result of the invasion and occupation of Kuwait by Iraq in 1990 to 1991, continued to function, without any changes to its mandate.
+In a letter dated 14 October 2021, the President of the Governing Council of the Compensation Commission stated that the remaining \$1.1 billion payment towards the Commission's outstanding claim award was expected to be paid in full in early 2022, which would bring the mandate of the Commission to its conclusion.
+The President of the Governing